Burnet + HIV

 We are evaluating dendrimer nanoparticles as microbicides to prevent HIV and other sexually transmitted infections.

-PRONTO! is the first community-based rapid HIV testing service targeting gay men and men who have sex with men in Melbourne.
+The first rapid HIV test service in Victoria targeting gay men and men who have sex with men.

 - Resources for improving national responses to HIV and STIs